(pronouns not set)

 In the spring of 2016, he decided New York City was the place to be and he couldn’t be more grateful for the opportunities he’s been presented since then.
 He’s participated in workshops of new plays including Dead End by Marcus Graham (Dean), Orphans and Outsiders by Andrew Garret (M), a staged reading directed by Abigail Zealey-Bess (Hot n’ Holy: Sex in a Coma), and now, an Equity Production of You’re a Good Man, Charlie Brown (Male Cover).
 Andres is now a proud AEA member!

-He is most grateful to God, his source for all things good, his Mama for constantly providing emotional and spiritual support, his Papa for supporting him financially (not emotionally?), and his friends for never saying die.
+He is most grateful to God, his source for all things good, his Mama for constantly providing emotional and spiritual support, his Papa, and his friends for never saying die.
 Andres enjoys unbridled laughter, real talk, and games.

 - Actor's Equity Association